adedner/dune-fempy/doc/sphinx/construction.rst

    :members:
    :special-members: __init__

-In the above example the extnesion module for our grid implementation would be generated by calling
+In the above example the extension module for our grid implementation would be generated by calling

 .. code-block:: python

      aluModule = Generator("grid").getModule("ALUCubeGrid", dimgrid=2, dimworld=3)

-The following header file is generated in this example:
+The header file is generated in this example:

 .. code-block:: c++